-In September 2002, we entered into an agreement with LG Innotek Co., Ltd, or LG Innotek, a subsidiary of LG Group, located in South Korea, for the outsourced manufacturing of our products.
-In August 2006, we entered into an agreement with Inventec Appliances Corp., or IAC, pursuant to which IAC manufactures certain products for us in China.
+We have agreements with LG Innotek Co., Ltd, or LG Innotek, a subsidiary of LG Group, located in South Korea, and with Inventec Appliances Corp., or IAC, located in China, for the outsourced manufacturing of our products.
 Under our manufacturing agreements, LG Innotek and IAC provide us with services including component procurement, product manufacturing, final assembly, testing, quality control, fulfillment and delivery.
-In addition, in June 2005 we entered into an agreement with Mobiltron (Europe) Limited, or Mobiltron, for certain distribution and fulfillment services related to our business in Europe, Middle East, and Africa, or EMEA.
+In addition, we have an agreement with Mobiltron (Europe) Limited, or Mobiltron, for distribution, fulfillment and repair services related to our business in Europe, Middle East, and Africa, or EMEA.